 Niacin (Vitamin B3)

 Niacin is a water-soluble vitamin necessary for many aspects of health, growth and reproduction.
 It is part of the vitamin B complex.
 Niacin supports the functioning of the digestive system, skin and nerves.
 It is also important for the conversion of food to energy by helping metabolize proteins, fats and carbohydrates in the body.
-Niacin (also known as vitamin B-3) is found in dairy products, poultry, fish, lean meats, nuts, eggs, legumes, and enriched breads and cereals.
+Niacin (also known as vitamin B-3) is found in dairy products, poultry, fish, lean meats, nuts and eggs as well as legumes and enriched breads and cereals.

 Vitamin B12 (Cyanocobalamin)